Roomba 675 and Roborock E4.

 How big is the dustbin?

-A 640-ml dustbin comes when you purchase Roborock E4, where else Roomba 675 equips a 300-ml dustbin.
+A 640-ml dustbin comes when you purchase Roborock E4, whereas Roomba 675 equips a 300-ml dustbin.
 You do not need to empty the bin every few days with the E4 as compared to Roomba 675, and that makes cleaning a little more convenient with the Roborock.

 Reservoir volume abnormalities